-This site is the a crossing point and blog for all of of my photographic projects and noodlings on stuff that I do, In part it records the impact we have on both urban and rural landscapes and the traces of habitation and life we leave behind.
-It is I suppose a project in itself, There are subjects that overlap and there are specific things that meander into each others footprints occasionally.
+This site is the a crossing point for all of of my various projects and noodlings on stuff that I do.
+In part it records the impact we have on landscapes and the traces of habitation and life left behind.
+It is I suppose a project in itself.
+There are subjects that interlock and others that overlap and there are specific things that meander into each others footprints occasionally.
 Most of subjects I work on are visual arts based supported by writing.
-I’m a photographer, I also collect photographs.
-I like to study my surroundings and the landscape and anything that can connect us with the past and the landscape it occupies.
+I’m a photographer, a collector.
+I like landscape and we connect with them and the hidden past in them.

 Nick Stone, Norwich, Norfolk.

 I am half of Starfish Limited.
 We work professionally as designers for both web and print, creating content, consultancy work and production.
 I also work as a photographer and broadly in communication, including social media and websites.
 Our work includes installations, displays and exhibitions.
 I have increasingly specialised in design, content creation, project management and communications for arts and heritage projects over the last 10 years.

 The Assembly House heritage project.
 Exhibition; content creation, research, writing, design, social media, management.

 Returned from the Front – Community engagement and heritage project, design, content creation, research, management.

 The Casualty Book – Feasibility study, consultation, website.

 Along the outskirts – Psychogeography: Branding, catalogue and online.

 Change Minds – Heritage and mental health: Branding, design, consultancy, exhibitions.

 Museums Norfolk – Website design, photography.